-The industrial strengths of the Edwardstown Precinct highlight the industries where employment intensity is higher than the national average.
-These industries form the character of the Edwardstown Precinct, and building on them will help to solidify the industrial base of Edwardstown.
+The industrial strengths of the Edwardstown Precinct identified in Table 3 highlight the industries where employment intensity is higher than the national average.
+Assessing industrial strengths this way, rather than through total employment data, reveals the unique industry propositions of the Edwardstown Precinct.
+Recognising that these industries form the character of the Edwardstown Precinct and focusing on their development will help to solidify the industrial base of the Precinct.
+This development process should involve collaboration between businesses both within and across industries to identify barriers to growth, and collective goals, such that Council support can be better targeted.